Close-range Human Following Control on a Cane-type Robot with Multi-camera Fusion: Results

-\textbf{Fig. 4(C)} illustrates the cane robot following rule and the 10-second real-time human following error of six participants.
-During the real-time following, the cane robot oscillates around the target position.
-Furthermore, through analysis of individuals, We observed that the distribution of errors was associated with the gait period.
-Specifically, the error increased during the push-off and right middle-stance, due to the rapid change in calf direction during the push-off, and the left tag being obstructed during the right middle-stance.
+\textbf{Fig. 5(C)} illustrates the cane robot following rules and the 10-second real-time human following error of six participants.
+During the real-time following, the cane robot exhibits fluctuations around the target position.
+Furthermore, through analysis of individuals, we observed that the distribution of errors was associated with the gait period.
+Specifically, the error increased during the push-off and middle-stance due to the rapid change in calf direction during the push-off and the being obstructed during the middle-stance.